bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Variables precedence
 --------------------

-Time to use all these groups and make full usage of the inventory structure.
+This section describes how to use all these groups and make full usage of the inventory structure.

-If you remember precedence system in Vocabulary section (more `here on Ansible dedicated page <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`_ ) group_vars/all is in position 4 in the precedence.
+If you remember precedence system in the Vocabulary section (more `here on Ansible dedicated page <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`_ ) group_vars/all is in position 4 in the precedence.
 This is where we set our spaceship variables.

-Let's say now we wish to change our ship destination for management1 node only.
+Let's say we want to change the ship destination for management1 node only.

 Check current destination for all hosts: